topeterk/HitCounterManager/README.md

 * [Kazoodle](https://www.twitch.tv/kazoodle)
 * [GUD_LAK](https://www.twitch.tv/gud_lak)
 * Every member of the [Hitless team on Twitch](https://www.twitch.tv/team/hitless)
-* And also all the other great challange runners out there that I cannot name here all.
+* And also all the other great challenge runners out there that I cannot name here all.

 > Praise the sun!  :sunny: . . . :fire: . . .  :running: :dash: